jhvanderschee/hugobricks/content/en/docs/bricks/cta.md

 title: Call to action brick
 ---

-Say you want to achieve this neat CTA 'component' markup (as the source code of a short text, leading to a button + aside related image) :
+Say you want to achieve this neat CTA 'component' markup (as the source code of a short text, leading to a button + aside related image).
+If you want to see the 'Call to action brick' in action, look at the footer of this page.

 ```
 ---